Page-bottom layout change on the way. Details here.

 - Oddly, the Stone Rose/Man-eating Plant which is fairly common in later games only appears in one spot in Stage 1 of Castlevania: Rondo of Blood, as well as the hunchback in Stage 3 who tries to steal your subweapon.

-- Devil in Castlevania: Circle of the Moon, an absolutely vicious Boss in Mook Clothing that can drop the best healing item in the game, is found only at the top of the Clock Tower.
+- Devil in Castlevania: Circle of the Moon, an absolutely vicious Boss in Mook Clothing that can drop the best healing item in the game, is found only at the top of the Clock Tower and in the final room of The Arena.

 - Most of the room-specific enemies in La-Mulana are really minibosses, but there are a few exceptions: Thunderbird in Tower of Ruin, a large white thing that fires lightning downwards; Ba in the Confusion Gate, which looks and acts like a larger version of the Goddamned Bats La-Mulana players all know and hate; and Spriggan in the Chamber of Extinction's upper area, a giant which the player needs to turn into a stepping stone to a higher platform.